jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-05-21.md

 *≈ 15 min*

 Freda to liaise with Monique and coordinate with Adam to make direct contact with NWU regarding their interest and ascertain more details on:
+* Adam to contact Monique to get contact details of the NWU people
+* Ivan to speak to UJ to find out what their interest is
+* Adam and Freda will liase to discuss next steps based on Monique and NWU & UJ feedback, including a list of TODO items
+* Lee will speak to Schalk from H4H.

-Robin with early estimates and planning work reports:
+Robin with early estimates and planning work reports: Robin will create a GitHub issue with information gathered about Venues, Displays, Recording, Catering, Accommodation, etc.

-Freda and Adam reports:
+Freda and Adam reports: Will follow up during the month and provide feedback next month.

 Ivan reports on any interest from UJ:

 Notes:
+* Next Steps: Find Speakers (Innovation Hub, Business People, Developers, Drupal 8?) etc

-Completed / Agreed:  ✔ / ✘
+Completed / Agreed:  ✔